SPONSORED ADVERTISING BY ADVENTHEALTH: Heart health

 SPONSORED ADVERTISING BY ADVENTHEALTH:

-Dr. Cesar Jara, an Interventional Cardiologist at AdventHealth, will visit Good Day Orlando on Monday morning to discuss heart health.
+Dr. Cesar Jara, an Interventional Cardiologist at AdventHealth visited Good Day Orlando on Monday morning to discuss heart health.

+Dr. Jara reminded viewers of the importance of taking action to reduce stress on your heart- little daily activities such as eating healthy, exercise, meditation and turning off social media can really play a role in reducing stress.
+Dr. Jara also said that minor adjustments such as parking further away or taking stairs instead of the elevator all play a role.

 For more information about AdventHealth or video visits, click here.